What is VMWare and why you should know about it?

 This can lead to inefficient use of resources, which is equivalent to more costs on the organizational budget.

 Instead, there is a solution available to this problem.

 “The Virtual Machine”

 VMWare, as the term goes, is a virtualization and cloud computing software for x86-compatible computers.
-The term VMWare originates from the VMWare Inc., a subsidiary of EMC Corporation headquartered in Palo Alto, California.
+The term VMWare originates from the VMWare Inc., a subsidiary of DELL EMC Corporation, headquartered in Palo Alto, California, United States.